Parents call on Interstate 35 superintendent to be removed after concerns over communication, transparency

 DES MOINES, Iowa — Truro is a small Iowa community.
-The U.S. Census Bureau reports 517 people live there.
+The U.S. Census Bureau reports less than 600 people live there.

 Of those 517 people, more than 300 have signed a petition calling for the resignation of Sharon Dentlinger, superintendent of the Interstate 35 Community School District.